han-yaeger/yaeger-tutorial/docs/dynamic-entities.md

 Since the Swordfish is a `DynamicSpriteEntity`, we can let it move around the Scene.
 To do this, we will need to set both the *direction* and *speed*.
 The *direction* will be an angle in degrees, where 0 denotes upwards.
 For convenience, Yaeger supplies a method to set both values at once.
-For the trivial directions (up, left, right and down) Yaeger provides a Enumeration called `Direction`, which can also be passed to the method.
+For the trivial directions (up, left, right and down) Yaeger provides an Enumeration called `Direction`, which can also be passed to the method.

 ![Edit](images/edit.png) Add the following method-call to the constructor of `Swordfish`, just after the call to `super`: